Market research methods to help you get your startup funded, save your time and save your investors’ money.

 2. Speed — You may do it fast and 80/20, or use an agency.
 Traditional agencies used to take weeks, but today, thanks to automation and technology, some agencies deliver within a few days asking hundreds of respondents and providing statistically significant outcomes.

 3. Cost — As usual, quality goes with significance — you can do a high-level test for free, or use a sample.
 But, rather than using only your own expertise to define a simple survey, you may prefer to take a professional approach and it might be worth the investment — automation drives the cost lower for basic studies.
-For example, with sample size at 200 people from your target audience, it could be as low as $1250, which is a reasonable cost to get some date behind your ideas and assumptions.
+For example, with sample size of 200 people from your target audience, it could be as low as $1250, which is a reasonable cost to get some data behind your ideas and assumptions.

 Approaching potential investors with a professional market research report, complete with analysis and insight based on hard data, will help establish both your credibility, as well as the market value proposition of your idea.